anhthang/soaring-symbols/CONTRIBUTING.md

 | `color_model`   | `"single"` or `"multi"`, based on the number of colors found in the SVG. |
 | `colors`        | An array of the hexadecimal color codes found in the SVG file.           |

+Additional behavior:

+- If `has_mono_file` is `false` but `color_model` is `"single"`, this means the color SVG uses a single solid color — the colored SVG can be treated as a monochrome asset (it can be filled or used anywhere a mono version is expected).

+This behavior is detected automatically by the `generate.js` script when it inspects the airline's assets.

 ### 4. Pull Requests

 1. Prepare your SVG files according to the naming and specification guidelines.